 Industrial

-Characterized by raw materials like exposed brick, concrete, and metal.
+Characterized by raw materials like exposed brickFired clay unit used for walls, veneers, and facades., concreteMixture of cement, sand, gravel, and water used for foundations and slabs., and metal.
 Industrial furniture often features rustic elements like distressed wood and aged metal, as well as functional elements like casters and hooks.

 Victorian